Our Story

 Taken from the book Small Scale Pig Raising, hog manure is as "Good as it stinks".
 Enough said.

 American guinea hogs, once thought to be almost extinct, epitomize the old fashioned, "old timey" homestead hog.
-Their genetic makeup as a incredibly productive and easy to raise landrace breed deserves attention from all small homesteads.
+Their genetic makeup as a incredibly productive and an easy to raise landrace breed deserves attention from all small homesteads.
 It is by working with this breed of hog that families can become more self-reliant and less dependent on meat that is consumed from the grocery store, flown or driven from thousands of miles away, raised in terrible living quarters, and, we would learn through our reading, perhaps most importantly, not allowed to express its full "pig-ness".

 That was the year we started raising American guinea hogs.